dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/ViewingDB.rst

 .. note::
     * For nodes listing status as 'failed', provisioning logs can be viewed in ``/var/log/xcat/cluster.log`` on the target nodes.
-    * Information on debugging nodes stuck at 'bmcready' or 'installing' for longer than expected is available `here <../../Troubleshooting/FAQ.html>`_
+    * Information on debugging nodes stuck at 'powering-on', 'bmcready' or 'installing' for longer than expected is available `here <../../Troubleshooting/FAQ.html>`_
     * A blank node status indicates that no attempt to provision has taken place.